fabric8io/fabric8-pipeline-library/ReadMe.md

     }
 ```
 #### Release Project
-- promotes artifacts from OSS sonartype staging repo to maven central
+- promotes artifacts from OSS sonatype staging repo to maven central
 - promotes images from internal docker registry to dockerhub
 - waits for github pull request to merge if updating next snapshot version (not used by default)
 - waits for artifacts to be synced and available in maven central